Echo24h/ChatFormatting/README.md

 ## Videos

+For our dear English viewers!
+The video is in French, but the code speaks for itself, and it's translate into English!
+I hope you enjoy the tutorial! ;)

 #1.
 System and custom colors

-The video is slow, I'm sorry it's better in the second! prepare a coffee and put in x2!
+[Watch the video here](https://youtu.be/UMJwc5YW_5g) The video is slow, I'm sorry it's better in the second! prepare a coffee and put in x2!

-[Watch the video here](https://youtu.be/UMJwc5YW_5g)

 #2.
 Gradients